YconquestY/cs-629/README.md

 Please install `gcc-riscv64-unknown-elf` on your machine (`sudo apt-get install gcc-riscv64-unknown-elf` for Debian/WSL).

-Then you can make your test by doing `cd testMulticore; make`.
+Then you can make your test by doing `cd testMultiCore; make`.
 You run it using `./run_threaded.sh buffer32`.

 Please see the matrix multiply and multicore tests for inspiration.
 Similar to multicore, print success or failure if it has the right result.